galaxyproject/training-material/topics/transcriptomics/tutorials/ref-based/tutorial.md

 TPM, RPKM or FPKM do not deal with these differences in library composition in normalization, but more complex tools, like DESeq2, do.

 [**DESeq2**](https://bioconductor.org/packages/release/bioc/html/DESeq2.html) ({% cite love2014moderated %}) is a great tool for dealing with RNA-seq data and running Differential Gene Expression (DGE) analysis.
 It takes read count files from different samples, combines them into a big table (with genes in the rows and samples in the columns) and applies normalization for **sequencing depth** and **library composition**.
+Gene length normalization does not need to be accounted for because we are comparing the counts between sample groups for the same gene.

 > ### {% icon details %} Normalization in DESeq2
 >